 by Matt Gibson

 Which garden plants do well together?
-When putting together a blueprint for a vegetable garden, it’s important to research which plants grow well together and which plants need their own space.
-Some species are perfect partners, and some plants inhibit the growth of their neighbors, so a successful gardener needs to learn what to plant where and what combinations to avoid.
+When putting together a blueprint for a vegetable garden, it’s a good idea to research the different types of plants that improve the growth of other plants and which plants need their own space.
+This is the concept of companion planting and as the name suggests some species are good companions with beneficial effects and some plants inhibit the growth of their neighbors.
+There are tremendous benefits of companion planting, not the least of which is increased crop yield.
+In your own garden you need to learn what to plant where and what combinations to avoid.
 Well, we’ve done the work for you.
 The following pairings of vegetables complement each other perfectly in the garden.

 Corn, Beans, and Squash (The Three Sisters)